bluele/vermouth/README.md

 ## Graceful shutdown support

-Vermouth includes context-based Graceful shutdown support.
+Vermouth includes context-based graceful shutdown support.

 Vermouth server observe the status of context object.
 If `context.Done()` returns a value, vermouth will be shutdown gracefully.